Directly to content

 Clothing collection with Dobbi–PostNL made even easier

-22 mei 2025 – This summer, Dobbi and Stichting UPV Textiel are launching a long-term partnership to make clothing collection for consumers easier and more accessible.
+22 May 2025 – This summer, Dobbi and Stichting UPV Textiel are launching a long-term partnership to make clothing collection for consumers easier and more accessible.
 Through supermarkets and busy Dobbi–PostNL service points, people can quickly and conveniently drop off their used clothing.

 By leveraging PostNL’s logistics network, the number of collection points will be significantly expanded.
 In July, a pilot will start with 200 Dobbi–PostNL locations, which will gradually grow to 800 if successful.
 In the long term, the goal is to establish a nationwide network of 3,500 drop-off points.